-ESDW14 goal is to integrate the ESL bundle, which is a set of utilities commonly used in electronic structure, into electronic structure software packages that can be ported to new computer hardware and/or architecture.
+The goal of the ESDW on Improving bundle libraries is to integrate the ESL bundle, which is a set of utilities commonly used in electronic structure, into electronic structure software packages that can be ported to new computer hardware and/or architecture.
 This effort is extremely important for the transfer of HPC best practices to industry.